RredDembe/AnyDL-Bot/README.md

-# AnyDL Bot ❤
+# allviddown Bot ❤

-This bot can download video or audio from youtube and more video sites quickly (custom thumbnail support) Can be found in telegram as [@JEAnyDLBot](https://t.me/JEAnyDLBot)
+This bot can download video or audio from youtube and more video sites quickly (custom thumbnail support) Can be found in telegram as [@allviddownbot](https://t.me/Rred212)

 ### Deploy to Heroku 🏃‍♂